TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_07.md

 end
 ```

-Example: This is how a summing functiuon can be implementeed recursively.
+Example: This is how a summing function can be implemented recursively.
 The numbers are passed as a list.
 ```
 def sum_numbers2([head | tail]) do
   ## the function is called again, but this time the tail is passed as an argument, ## on the right side of the plus sign is the old value on the left is the new one